- Contractor: Paralelo Estándares Globales en Construcción. Ing. Arturo Barbosa, Ing. Hyaell Briones, Arq. Beatriz Chavez.

-From the architect.
+Text description provided by the architects.
 We find Narigua House in “El Jonuco” a beautiful place where we enjoy from 360o of spectacular views.
 This mountain-enclosed neighbourhood reminds us of numerous Mexican towns where tall mountains limit the valley where its inhabitants settle.
 Here, its residents live alongside with the typical vegetation and wildlife found in northern México.

 To preserve the existing greenery the floor plan is divided into zones that get around a group of old cedar trees.
 Because each level responds to different conditions each plan, in itself simple, is different to the others.